bl4ckkdev/IOzide/README.md

 print(increment(a, 5))       ~ Prints value that function returns
 ```

+## Limitations
+Currently, the language is missing crucial features such as loops while also not being stable.
+Semicolons especially are not well implemented currently and they don't work after function declarations.

 ___
 > ### ⚠️ Note:
 > The base of the language is made using [tylerlaceby's guide](https://www.youtube.com/playlist?list=PL_2VhOvlMk4UHGqYCLWc6GO8FaPl8fQTh), completely ported from TypeScript to C#.
 This language does not follow good code practices and is probably very unstable, but I learned a lot of things making it which are likely going to be used when I make my next programming language.